 We start the day with a drive to Erice.

-In the afternoon, we drive to Segesta (1 hour) to visit, arguably, the most beautifully sited Greek temple in the world.
+In the afternoon, we drive to Segesta (1 hour) to visit what is perhaps the most beautifully sited Greek temple in the world.
 After musing on its origins in this Elymian city, we move onward to Palermo.

-We leave Palermo and drive to the Cathedral of Monreale (30 mins) – one of the greatest extant examples of Norman architecture in the world.
+We drive the short distance to the Cathedral of Monreale (30 mins) – one of the greatest extant examples of Norman architecture in the world.

 According to legend, in 1174, the Madonna appeared before the young Norman King William II and led him to a spot where his father had buried a considerable treasure.
 She instructed him to put it to good use and hence William founded this startling religious monument, high above the fertile Conca d’Oro.
 It was finished in less than ten years and a bustling medieval village soon sprang up around it.

-After the cathedral of Monreale, we descend into the city of Palermo.
+After visiting the cathedral of Monreale, we descend into the city of Palermo.